Canning House: The Canning Lecture

 In 2010, then-Foreign Secretary William Hague became the first British Foreign Secretary to give the Canning Lecture, renamed in that year as the Canning Agenda.
 In it, he set out the government's foreign policy agenda with a renewed focus on Latin America, outlining a desire to increase trade and encourage British businesses to explore the region in the context of an increasingly globalized world economy.
+As of 2026, the most recent Canning Lecture was delivered by Santiago Peña, President of Paraguay.